 Sir Patrick Hannon: As the Holy City of Jerusalem has been the inspiration of human progress for thousands of years, will the right hon.
 Gentleman make it clear that it will be protected from riot and bloodshed?

-Mr. Bevin: It is now the responsibility of the United Nations; His Majesty's Government cannot undertake it.
-18 Feb. cont id
+Mr. Bevin: It is the responsibility of the United Nations; His Majesty's Government cannot, undertake it.

 UNITED NATIONS SECURITY FORCES (Column 1151)